DoctorWkt/CSCvon8/journal.md

 ## Thu 25 Apr 11:44:08 AEST 2019

 cas documentation fixed up.
-I brought the schematic wiring up to date with the TTL verilog version.
+I brought the schematic wiring up to date with the TTL Verilog version.
 But now there's a bug.
-I forgot to wire ROMselect and MEMena to the Instruction ROM chip in the TTL verilog version.
+I forgot to wire ROMselect and MEMena to the Instruction ROM chip in the TTL Verilog version.
 I've done this and now examples 8, 9 and the print_* examples fail.
 Damn.

 Not a microcode bug.
 It means I have to increase the minimum clock